 I am a dreamer with a passion for writing.
 I hold a bachelors in education and a masters in theology currently.
 Married for several years and the father of three, my interests are rather extensive, from music (obviously) to film, video games, literature, history, art, theology, philosophy, and the unknown.
 I started The PROG Mind back in 2013 so I could discuss my favorite prog albums, and I hope this site sticks around for a while.
 Along the way, I’ve written for progarchives.com, progulator.com, progshine.net, and powerofmetal.dk.
-The PROG Mind is my only writing venue as of now, and I think I’ll keep it that way for some time.
+The PROG Mind is my only writing venue online right now, though I am currently writing two books, as well.

-My favorite bands include Riverside, Haken, Pendragon, Votum, The Moody Blues, Pink Floyd, Evergrey, Pain of Salvation, Susanne Sundfor, and Introitus, among others.
+My favorite bands include Riverside, Haken, Pendragon, Votum, The Moody Blues, Pink Floyd, Evergrey, Dead Can Dance, Pain of Salvation, Susanne Sundfor, and Introitus, among others.

 I’m a husband, a writer, and a musician.
 I love my wife and am blessed to be the full-time youth pastor for a fantastic group of teenagers in South Jersey.
 My passions include dark coffees, classical and contemporary literature, all eras and shades of progressive rock, and baseball (even when my Phillies are losing).
 I also spend a good amount of time wrestling with a certain lab/shepherd puppy who refuses to pay rent.